 Wellness at Earlham is defined as an active, lifelong process of becoming aware of and making choices toward a more healthy and fulfilling life.
 Goals of Earlham's Wellness Requirement include:

 - Promoting balance among academic, occupational and recreational aspects of life.

 - Providing opportunities to fulfill human needs such as belonging, achieving, competing, participating, socializing, exercising, relaxing and having fun.

 - Promoting positive health and wellness behaviors for individuals and the community.

 Wellness is an integral part of general education because understanding and caring for one's physical, psychological, spiritual and community selfhood is a fundamental prerequisite for all knowing.
 Further, the Wellness Requirement promotes a lifelong focus on both personal and community health in the broad sense, and on skills applicable to maintaining bodily kinesthetic, intellectual and emotional effectiveness.

-Students may fulfill the Wellness Requirement in one of two ways:
+Students may fulfill the Wellness Requirement by: